g-leech/argmin-gravitas/_posts/2025-11-09-paper-ai-tigers.markdown

 <big>In fairness</big>

 I should also say the Chinese models do very well on LMArena - despite being <a href="https://arxiv.org/abs/2504.20879">unfairly penalised</a>.
 But Arena is a <a href="https://www.seangoedecke.com/lmsys-slop/">poor</a> <a href="https://lmsys.org/blog/2024-08-28-style-control/">measure</a> of actual ability.
 It _is_ a decent test of style though.
-I put this gap down to American labs overoptimising: post-training too hard and putting in all kinds of repugnant corporate ass-covering stuff in the spec.
+I put this gap down to American labs overoptimising: post-training too hard and putting all kinds of repugnant corporate ass-covering stuff in the spec.

 Also Qwen is famous for 'capability density': the small versions are surprisingly smart for their size.